EzzAA7/MIPS-Square-Root/README.md

 square roots of a positive Integer number N are shown below:

-1. Newton Raphson Method The Newton Raphson method was first used in Gray-
-2. Iterative method starts with an initial (guess) value and improves accuracy of the result with each iteration.
+1. Newton Raphson Method The Newton Raphson method was first used in Gray-Iterative method starts with an initial (guess) value and improves accuracy of the result with each iteration.

 2. The Radix-2 SRT-Redundant and Non-Redundant Algorithm:
-The Radix-2
-SRT-Redundant and Non-Redundant method are similar.
+The Radix-2 SRT-Redundant and Non-Redundant method are similar.
 Since them both based on recursive relation.
 In each iteration, they will be one digit shift left and addition.
 The determination of a function is rather complex, especially for high radix SRT algorithm.
 The implantations are not capable of accepting a square root on every